mfumagalli/ImaGene/README.md

 Remember that java must be in your /usr/bin folder.
 In unix systems you can create a symbolic link with `ln -s ~/Downloads/java-XXX/jre/bin/java /usr/bin/java`, as an example.

-Please look at the jupyter notebook "Quick start" for a short tutorial on using **ImaGene** for predicting natural selection.
+Please look at the jupyter notebook `Quick start` for a short tutorial on using **ImaGene** for predicting natural selection.

 The folder Reproduce contains all scripts used for the analyses shown in the manuscript.